What’s the difference between technical and general communication?

 • Public relations.

-• Communication, conflict and negotiation emphasizes recognizing, managing and mitigating conflicts.
+• Communication, Conflict and Negotiation emphasizes recognizing, managing and mitigating conflicts.

 • Gender and Communication looks at the effect that gender has on a person’s communication competence in social, educational, and professional settings.

-• Persuasion and social influence helps students understand the techniques and factors that lead to changes in human attitudes and behaviors.
+• Persuasion and Social Influence helps students understand the techniques and factors that lead to changes in human attitudes and behaviors.

-• Quantitative research methods courses look at ways to measure and analyze communication methods.
+• Quantitative Research Methods courses look at ways to measure and analyze communication methods.

-1. Communicating about technical or specialized topics, like computer applications, medical procedures, or environmental regulations.
+• Communicating about technical or specialized topics, such as computer applications, medical procedures, or environmental regulations.

-2. Communicating by using technology, such as web pages, help files, or social media sites.
+• Communicating by using technology, such as web pages, help files, or social media sites.

-3. Providing instructions about how to do something, regardless of how technical the task is or even if technology is used to create or distribute that communication.
+• Providing instructions about how to do something, regardless of how technical the task is or even if technology is used to create or distribute that communication.

-Graduates are well-equipped to translate complex information, create instructions and documentation, and to help organizations deal with complex information systems and data.
+Upon graduation, you’ll be well-equipped to translate complex information, create instructions and documentation, and to help organizations deal with complex information systems and data.

 Graduates with this degree are generally interested in technical communication careers.
 Technical communicators typically focus on specialized and complex topics in business, science and technology.
 This field is also smaller than the field of general communication.

-Another common position for a technical communicator is information systems manager.
-This position involves planning information processes and systems for large organizations to help manage the information assets that these organization produce.
-Information systems administrators earn a median salary of $146,360.
-The career has a faster-than-average projected job growth of 11% through 2028, according to the BLS.
+The BLS reports computer and information systems managers earned a median salary of $159,010 in 2021.
+The career also has a much-faster-than-average projected job growth of 16% from 2021-2031.
 This position normally requires a bachelor’s degree and several years of experience or a graduate degree.

 Share: